-How to care for a Zebrina Alocasia
+How to care for an Alocasia Zebrina

 The Zebrina Alocasia is a beautiful tropical plant.
 Its large leaves really stand out, but also its zebra-like stems are beautiful.
 It's not the easiest plant to take care of though and it will drop some leaves, but this is nothing to worry about.
 If you take good care of this plant, it'll only drop its old leaves to make space for large new leaves.